youngsunjang/qce26_workshop/README.md

 # qce26_workshop

-This repository contains code and notebooks for the QCE26 poster project, **A Small-Scale QCNN Benchmark for Multi-Class Synthetic Image Classification**.
+This repository supports the QCE26 poster submission, **"A Small-Scale QCNN Benchmark for Multi-Class Synthetic Image Classification."** The repository contains dataset generation, QCNN training, and classical baseline notebooks.

 ## Notebooks